Internet of Things Procedure for Public Networks

 - Although Users may be able to register devices, there is no guarantee that the device will function on the University’s Public Network.

 - Not all devices are allowed to connect to the network.
-Devices which are IT-supported and confirmed to work correctly include:
+Devices that are IT-supported and confirmed to work correctly include:

 - Game consoles,